Engineering quantum wave-packet dispersion with a strong nonresonant femtosecond laser pulse: Experiment

-A schematic overview of our current experiment is given in Fig. 1 (a).
-Our target is a vibrational wave packet generated with a fs pump laser pulse in the $B$ electronic excited state of the I$_{2}$ molecule as shown in Fig. 1(b).
-After the delay $\tau_{\mathrm{NIR}}$, the NIR pulse modulates the wave packet through impulsive Raman transitions \cite{Goto}.
-The modulated wave packet is detected as a quantum beat by using another fs probe laser pulse, whose delay is hereafter referred to as $\tau_{\mathrm{probe}}$ (Fig. 1(c)).
 We also measure the state-resolved time-dependent Ramsey interferogram (hereafter called an eigenstate interferogram) \cite{Katsuki1, Ohmori2, Takei, Liu, Noordam,Bucksbaum1,Scherer1, Leone, Koller,Ohmori,Katsuki2} to obtain the relative phases among different vibrational eigenstates within the wave packet (Fig. 1(d)).
 In this Ramsey measurement, we scan the delay $\tau_{\mathrm{control}}$ between the fs pump pulse and its replica (hereafter referred to as a control pulse) with attosecond precision to measure the interferogram of two wave packets produced by a pair of those fs pulses \cite{Ohmori2, Katsuki1, Takei, Liu}.
-A narrowband nanosecond (ns) probe pulse allows for measuring the interferogram of each vibrational eigenstate within the wave packet independently.
-See Supplemental Material \cite{Supp} for the details of the experiments.
+A nanosecond (ns) probe pulse around 400 nm is prepared with a dye laser (Lambda Physik Scanmate-2E, Dye: exalite 398, repetition rate 40 Hz).
+The timing of the ns probe pulse is synchronized with the output of the regenerative amplifier using a frequency divider and a delay generator (SRS DG-535), and is set to $\sim$ 35 ns after the pump pulse.
+The narrow bandwidth of the ns pulse allows for measuring the interferogram of each vibrational eigenstate within the wave packet independently \cite{Katsuki1}.